Mohammad-Reza Lotfi: Life and career

+Mohammad Reza Lotfi was born on January 17, 1947, in the city of Gorgan, in a cultured family where both his parents were teachers.

 Encouraged by his older brother, he learned to play the tar and showed his talent by winning the first prize in Iran's Young Musicians Festival in 1964.
 The following year, he started his studies at the Persian National Music Conservatory in Tehran under Habibollah Salehi and Master Ali Akbar Shahnazi.
 He was a tar player for the Fine Arts Administration Orchestra (Saba Orchestra) under the direction of Hossein Dehlavi.
 Some of his other eminent teachers were Abdollah Davami, from whom he learned the Radif, and Master Sa'id Hormozi, who taught him the setar.

 While attending the College of Fine Arts at Tehran University, Lotfi became the student of Master Nour-Ali Boroumand.
 He also worked at the Center for the Preservation and Propagation of Traditional Persian Music, both as a soloist and a conductor.
 His other accomplishments were teaching at the Center for Intellectual Development of Children and Adolescents, researching folk music for National Radio and Television, and appearing at the Shiraz Arts Festival.
 After graduating in 1973, Lotfi joined the faculty of Fine Arts at Tehran University.

 He continued his collaboration with Radio and Television and co-founded the Shayda Ensemble.
-Between 1978 and 1980, Lotfi became the Head of the School of Music at Tehran University.
+Between 1978 and 1980, Lotfi became the Head of the School of Music at The University of Tehran.
 He served as the director of the Center for the Preservation and Propagation of Traditional Persian Music and the "Chavosh" Center.
-In 1984 Lotfi was invited by Fondazione Cini to participate in a seminar and perform concerts in Italy where he resided for two years.
+In 1984, Lotfi was invited by Fondazione Cini to participate in a seminar and perform concerts in Italy, where he resided for two years.
 He lived in the United States from 1986 until his death and performed widely throughout Asia, Europe, and North America.

-A prolific musician, he made numerous recordings both as a solo artist and with celebrated Iranian musicians such as, Mohammad Reza Shajarian, Shahram Nazeri, Hossein Alizadeh, and Parviz Meshkatian.
+A prolific musician, he made numerous recordings both as a solo artist and with the celebrated Iranian musicians such as Mohammad Reza Shajarian, Shahram Nazeri, Hossein Alizadeh, and Parviz Meshkatian.
 Lotfi is one of the greatest contemporary masters of the tar and setar.
 He is among the major figures who, in the past twenty years, have revolutionized the Persian traditional (classical) music.
 His innovative approach of combining the classical with folk elements, both in terms of music and technique, has injected a new vitality into a very old tradition.
 His original creativity and the deep-rooted emotional quality of his playing have made him the father of a new aesthetics in Persian music.

 Selected vocal works

-Mohammad Reza Lotfi, has many works with Mohammad Reza Shajarian performed in radio or in common concerts.
+Mohammad Reza Lotfi has performed many works with Mohammad Reza Shajarian performed in radio or common concerts.
 He also has many self-vocal works.

-This is important that Lotfi and Shajarian, performed in the Rast-Panjgah mode in a live concert (1976), at which point no one had performed in this mode for at least 20 years.
+This is important that Lotfi and Shajarian performed in the Rast-Panjgah mode in a live concert (1976), at which point no one had performed in this mode for at least 20 years.